tylergneill/Brucheion_tgn/README.md

 CEX Setup
 -----

-Transcripts can be prepared either in CTE (as in the DFG Nyāyabhāṣya project) or in plain-text (my own dissertation research on the Nyāyabhūṣaṇa); the associated cte2cex conversion tool accepts both.
-More importantly, these transcripts must have rather strict formatting, including milestones for both logical and physical transition points.
+Transcripts prepared outside of Brucheion can be done so either in CTE (as in the DFG Nyāyabhāṣya project) or in plain-text format (as in my own dissertation research on the Nyāyabhūṣaṇa); the associated cte2cex conversion tool accepts both.
+More importantly, however, the textual content of these transcripts must be formatted rather strictly, especially including particular milestones for both logical and physical transition points.

 Logical milestones (a.k.a. "chapter" or "passage identifiers") anticipate CTS URNs (see [here](https://www.homermultitext.org/hmt-doc/cite/texts/ctsoverview.html) and [here](http://cite-architecture.org/cts/) for background info on the CITE architecture): for example, "3.1.1" for book 1, section 1, verse 1 in the Nyāyabhāṣya.

 The format of physical milestones (a.k.a. "object identifiers" or more simply folio/page and line breaks) is assumed by cte2cex to consist of a "siglum" abbreviation of the source plus other material (e.g., "J1D_102r1", for witness J1D, folio 102, side r, line 1).

 For more on these specifications, see cte2cex's [input guidelines](https://github.com/tylergneill/cte2cex/blob/master/input_guidelines.md).

-All text material for a given project to be visualized in Brucheion is consolidated into a single CEX (`.cex`) file, which becomes the basis for the Bolt database (`.db`) file.
+Ultimately, all transcript material for a given project to be visualized in Brucheion must be consolidated into a single CEX (`.cex`) file, which becomes the basis for the Bolt database (`.db`) file.
 A CEX file, as used here (further detail can be found [here](...)), is comprised of three blocks of data:

 * `#!ctscatalog`: defines which witnesses are involved in a given project.